stitchit/StitchIt/README.md

 ![Alt text](Pipeline_HomographyAndBlending.JPG?raw=true "Blending")

-The baseline code for our implementation was OpenPano, an open-source image stitching code in C++ (coded by a CMU student who has taken 15418 in the past, therefore the code was well-written and already had all basic optimizations in place).
+The baseline code for our implementation was OpenPano, an open-source image stitching code in C++ (coded by a CMU student who has taken 15418 in the past, therefore the code was well-written and already had all basic optimizations in place.
+It has omp pragmas for using mutiple cores as well).

 ----